 The Logitech ERGO K860 is a rather large keyboard due to its full-size design, and it also features a non-detachable wrist rest, which makes it take even more space on your desk.

-The K860's ergonomics are amazing.
+The Logitech K860's ergonomics are exceptional.
 The board is curved, with two different key sections for your hands.
-It might feel odd at first and take some time to get used to it, but when you do, this board feels very comfortable.
-Also, it has a fixed wrist rest, which is well-padded and comfortable.
-Additionally, it has two incline settings, which create a negative angle, relieving some stress on your wrists.
+It might feel odd at first and take some time to get used to it, but when you do, this keyboard feels very comfortable.
+It has a fixed wrist rest that's well-padded, and it has two incline settings to create a negative angle to relieve some stress on your wrists.
 If you prefer a keyboard that's split in two halves, check out the Kinesis Freestyle Edge RGB.
 If you'd prefer a split keyboard with near-infinite incline settings, check out the ZSA Moonlander.

 This keyboard doesn't have any backlighting.